wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 ### Security Takeaways

+- **Be careful when you interact Proxy Contract with delagatecall()**.
+It can manipulate logic contract storage.

+- **Use the correct proxy pattern according to your project requirements**.

+- **Be %100 per cent sure that you do not trigger a transaction with values imported from outside unless necessary**.
+It may cause reentrancy vulnerability.

 ### Read More

 - **Deeply understand what proxy upgrade pattern on the UUPS thanks to** [***OpenZeppelin's docs***](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).